Quick & Easy Pizza Dough Recipe (VIDEO)

 Ingredients

-This recipe makes enough dough for one large 14-inch diameter pizza crust.
+This recipe makes 1 lb of pizza dough or enough dough for one large 14-inch diameter pizza crust.
 Below is a quick overview of what you’ll need, with the full recipe amounts available in the recipe card.

 - Warm Water – We recommend using filtered water, warmed to 110-115ºF.
 Be careful that your water isn’t too hot as it may kill the yeast.